Taking in a night of theater doesn’t necessarily mean visiting a big city.

 Instead you can visit The Bend, where Broadway Theatre League turns the Morris Performing Arts Center into a showcase for national touring productions like Phantom of the Opera and The Sound of Music.
 Shows planned for the the first half of 2019 are sure to inspire.
 Check out the list below and start planning your night out in downtown South Bend.

-Broadway Theatre League recently announced the 2019-20 slate of shows as well, headlined by a three-week stay for Disney’s THE LION KING!
+Broadway Theatre League’s 2019-2020 schedule is headlined by a three-week stay for Disney’s THE LION KING!
 Check out the rest of the schedule below.
-And keep an eye out for an add-on show to be announced at a later date.

 Beautiful – The Carole King Musical | Oct.
 25-27, 2019